top of page

 Campaign founder

-She is motivated by the belief that it is not right that her son got the best-evidenced therapy, whereas other children might not - simply due to money/a postcode lottery.
-Jane is a big supporter of Focus Autism UK, whose clubs are "democratising" access to ABA at more affordable levels.
-She has also served as the consumer board member on the UK Society for Behaviour Analysis.
+She is motivated by the belief that ABA should be accessible for all - not just a postcode lottery - and that the myths about ABA need calling out.
+Jane is a big supporter of Focus Surrey, whose Cheam-based club is a haven of access to affordable ABA.
+Jane has also served as the consumer board member on the UK Society for Behaviour Analysis and is a community governor for Beyond Autism.
 The ABAA4All campaign is run on an entirely voluntary basis.

 bottom of page